oqolarte/oblong/content/project/imbentori.md

 lyrics from your favorite indie bands, because they would think you're going off the charts again.
 1. *how to get out of a labyrinth*, and other amazing lifehacks [^maze]
+1. fm static is a bandwidth a lot of negative feedback.
+1. the blue screen of death is a huge turn-off.
+1. you think it's petrichor, but really it's vitriol.

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes